Why Germany has fallen behind on happiness – DW – 03/20/2024

 While Finland again tops the ranking in the annual "World Happiness Report, "Germany has fallen behind.

-Costa Rica and Kuwait have moved into the top ten, which no longer include any of the largest countries.
-In the top ten countries, only the Netherlands and Australia have populations over 15 million.
+Costa Rica and Kuwait have moved into the top 10, which no longer include any of the largest countries.
+Only the Netherlands and Australia are the only countries in the top 10 that have populations over 15 million.

 This year's report is based on data from 2021 to 2023, which covers some of the pandemic years and Russia's full-scale invasion of Ukraine.